kaku2015/PrivacySafeDocs/lost_file.md

 ![image](https://github.com/kaku2015/PrivacySafeDocs/blob/master/LostFile/2.png)

-2.The storage path for the encrypted file is located in the .privacy_safe folder of your device's root directory (The folder is a hidden folder, you need to open the show hidden file switch to view).
+2.The storage path for the encrypted file is located in the .privacy_safe folder in your internal storage (This folder may be hidden in some file managers.
+If you don’t see it, check your file manager settings to show hidden files).

 ![image](https://github.com/kaku2015/PrivacySafeDocs/blob/master/LostFile/3.png)

-3.Copy all the encrypted files to the LostFile folder located in the root directory of the device.
+3.Copy all the encrypted files to the LostFile folder in your internal storage.

 ![image](https://github.com/kaku2015/PrivacySafeDocs/blob/master/LostFile/4.png)